AI Hardware Design League

 AI-HDL Sponsorship form

-• Soheil Salehi, AI-HDL Founder and Lead, Assistant Professor of Electrical and Computer Engineering
+• Soheil Salehi, AI-HDL Founder, Assistant Professor of Electrical and Computer Engineering

 • Janet Roveda, Professor of Electrical and Computer Engineering

-• Ali Akoglu, Professor of Electrical and Computer Engineering
+• Liesl Folks, Professor of Electrical and Computer Engineering

 • Jyotikrishna Dass, Assistant Professor of Electrical and Computer Engineering